 |Kai Schlegelmilch (Chair)

 Kai Schlegelmilch is an economist and has been trained as a banker.
-He is working for the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety since 1999.
+He is working for the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety since 1999, currently for the Federal Agency for Nature Conversation.
 In the meantime, he also worked at several other institutions, Federal Environment Agency, the Wuppertal Institute for Environment, Climate, Energy and the European Environment Agency.
 In the German Environment Ministry he was responsible i.a. for the implementation of the Environmental Tax Reform in Germany.
 With this experience he was later an advisor to governments in China, Indonesia, Thailand and Vietnam regarding similar reforms on behalf of i.a. the German Development Cooperation (GIZ).
 He is a founding member of GBG, served as vice-chair from 2002 until 2016 and from since then as chairman of the GBG board.

 |Prof. Dr. Felix Ekardt (Vice-Chair)